ziporah/Marlin/docs/Tutorials/bltouch-en.md

 ## Wiring

-Once we have desoldered the resitor and capacitor, we need to wire all the stuff.
+Once we have desoldered the resitor and capacitor, we need to wire all the things up.

 **Connections Summary:**
 - Power GND (Pin 4/16) **<=>** (In -) Step down converter (Out -) **<=>** Bltouch Brown wire
 - Power VCC (Pin 2) **<=>** (In +) Step down converter (5V Out +) **<=>** Bltouch Red wire
 - Zmin (Pin 11) **<=>** Bltouch White wire
-- Zmin GND *(Pin 4/16) **<=>** Bltouch Black wire
+- Zmin GND (Pin 4/16) **<=>** Bltouch Black wire
 - Servo/Control (Pin 3) **<=>** Bltouch Orange wire

 We are going to need [JST splitters](https://es.aliexpress.com/item/32807855922.html) (you can buy them or do it yourself), or employ any other solution which allows us to **share an already used pin** (like pin 2 (24V)) in the interconnection board.

 ![jst-splitter](media/jst-splitter.jpg)

 You can take 24V and GND pins from whatever JST connector in the interconnection board.
-I would take it from BL or FAN, given the fact that the hotend JST tends to get burned as a lot of users had reported.
+I would take 24V from BL or FAN connectors, since the hotend JST tends burn out as many users have reported.

-Bltouch signal GND and power GND, can be merged/shared.
+Bltouch GND points for signal and power can be merged/shared.
 If you have interferences or mal functioning, use a standalone wire for each GND.

 ### **Note**
 **This is totally optional**.
 Usually, a port protection network would be placed between the signal pin and the bltouch to avoid GPIO damages in case of wrong wiring.
 STM32F4 specs states that GPIOs can source/sink a max current of 25mA, so the min current limiting resistor value to be placed would have a value of 3.3V / 25 mA = 132 ohms.
 The 3.3V Zener diode clips over-voltage down to a safe 3.3V.

 ![protection-network](media/protection-network.jpg)

-I've not used it, but, double check connections before power up the printer.
+I've not used it, but, **DOUBLE CHECK CONNECTIONS** before turning on the printer.

 # Software

 You can find **changed files in this [link](https://github.com/davidtgbe/Marlin/tree/bugfix-2.0.x/config/users%20configs/ET4/davidtgbe_bltouch)**

 Below are changed lines on configuration.h and pins_et4.h.
+If you want to take a look at the conversion table between the interconnection board and the MCU pin naming, take a look at pin mapping section [here](https://github.com/davidtgbe/Marlin).

 **configuration.h**
 ```